FelicienLL/mapbayr/README.md

     distribution.
   - a single output object to ease post-processing, depending on the purpose of the estimation.
-  - several optimization algorithm available, such as “NEWUOA” (the default) or “L-BFGS-B”.
+  - several optimization algorithm available, such as “L-BFGS-B” (the default) or “NEWUOA”.

 ## Performance